wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Discipline/Paladin.md

 UNIQUE:
 Lay On Hands (4 Inscription): Heal an ally.
 Scales with imbued power Divine Smite (4 Inscription): Attack an enemy.
-Scales with imbued power
-Oathsworn: When this skill enters focus, declare an ACT type.
+Scales with imbued power Oathsworn (P): Declare an ACT type.
 Upgrade an ACT slot with "each turn you use the declared ACT type here, imbue 1"

 DISCIPLINE:
 Entrench: If this is your only action this turn, big block